 - Rubbery feel – gives more of a grip

-Other frequent issues can occur the first time your marketing material are looked at.
+Other frequent issues can occur the first time your marketing material is looked at.
 Fingerprints are the most apparent with UV Coating or Gloss Lamination.
 The oils from fingers immediately transfer on the shiny finish and are difficult to remove.
 The textured matte finish is resistant to fingerprints, which leaves your product looking brand new for a long period of time.

 There is competition within every industry and an increased need to stand out.
-Going the extra mile in the small details can grab customers attention.
+Going the extra mile in the small details can grab customer’s attention.
 Soft touch lamination will give every printed piece a premium finish that a customer can see and feel.
 There is an instantly noticeable visual difference between a product that is laminated with soft touch and one that is not.
 The obvious visual difference will set your marketing materials apart from competitors.
-But the texture, that is almost rubber-like, is what will make your product worth remembering.
+But the texture, which is almost rubber-like, is what will make your product worth remembering.